EmeraldLabs/coding-task-devops/readme.md

 =======
 You can use - not limited to - this tools in your solution:
 - Terraform
-- Ansible
+- Ansible / Chef / Saltstack
 - Docker
 - Kubernetes
 - Kustomize
 - Helm v3
-- Traefik v2 IngressRoute
+- NGINX / Traefik v2 IngressRoute
 - Mongodb v4
 - Any other tools of your choice